 -Something spread on the floor, like furoshiki

 Natto is fermented soy beans that is very healthy and popular food in Japan.
 In this workshop, important tips in natto making are taught.
 Nothing to bring.
 Fee is $15 that includes a pack of natto (200g), recipe, and small amount of starter yeast.
-Choose one of two days.
+Choose one of the two days.

 Koji is fermented rice that is used for miso making and also for sake making too.
 In this workshop, how to start the fermentation is demonstrated.
-Nothing to bring. *Fee is included in the miso workshop.
+Nothing to bring.

 What to bring (Koji is provided):